Loading [MathJax]/jax/output/HTML-CSS/fonts/TeX/fontdata.js

 The Birch and Swinnerton-Dyer Conjecture and computing analytic rank

 One immediate glaring issue here is that zeros that are close to the critical point will contribute values that are close to 1 in the sum, so the curve will then appear to have larger analytic rank than it actually does.
 An obvious question, then, is to ask: how close can the noncentral zeros get to the central point?
 Is there some way to show that they cannot be too close?
-If so, then we could figure out just how large of a $\Delta$ we would need to use in order to get a rank bound that is actually tight.
+If so, then we could figure out just how large of a Δ we would need to use in order to get a rank bound that is actually tight.

-The rank zero curve $y^2 = x^3 - x^3 - 7460362000712 x - 7842981500851012704$ has an extremely low-lying zero at $\gamma = 0.0256$ (and thus another one at $-0.0256$; as a result the zero sum looks like it's converging towards a value of 2 instead of the actual analytic rank of zero.
-In order to actually get a sum value out that's less than one we would have to use a $\Delta$ value of about 20; this is far beyond what's feasible due to the exponential dependence of the zero sum method on $\Delta$.
+The rank zero curve y2=x3x37460362000712x7842981500851012704 has an extremely low-lying zero at γ=0.0256 (and thus another one at 0.0256; as a result the zero sum looks like it's converging towards a value of 2 instead of the actual analytic rank of zero.
+In order to actually get a sum value out that's less than one we would have to use a Δ value of about 20; this is far beyond what's feasible due to the exponential dependence of the zero sum method on Δ.

-The good news is that there is hope in this regard; the nature of low-lying zeros for elliptic curve $L$-functions is actually the topic of my PhD dissertation (which I'm still working on, so I can't provide a link thereto just yet!).
+The good news is that there is hope in this regard; the nature of low-lying zeros for elliptic curve L-functions is actually the topic of my PhD dissertation (which I'm still working on, so I can't provide a link thereto just yet!).
 In order to understand how close the lowest zero can get to the central point we will need to talk a bit about the BSD Conjecture.

-The Birch and Swinnerton-Dyer Conjecture is one of the two Clay Math Millenium Problems related to $L$-functions.
+The Birch and Swinnerton-Dyer Conjecture is one of the two Clay Math Millenium Problems related to L-functions.
 The conjecture is comprised of two parts; the first part I mentioned briefly in this previous post.
 However, we can use the second part to gain insight into how good our zero sum based estimate for analytic rank will be.

 Even though I've stated the first part of the BSD Conjecture before, for completeness I'll reproduce the full conjecture here.
-Let $E$ be an elliptic curve defined over the rational numbers, e.g. a curve represented by the equation $y^2 = x^3 + Ax + B$ for some integers $A$ and $B$ such that $4A^3+27B^2 \ne 0$.
-Let $E(\mathbb{Q})$ be the group of rational points on the elliptic curve, and let $r_{al}$ be the algebraic rank of $E(\mathbb{Q})$.
-Let $L_E(s)$ be the $L$-function attached to $E$, and let $L_E(1+s) = s^{r_{an}}\left[a_0 + a_1 s + \ldots\right]$ be the Taylor expansion of $L_E(s)$ about $s=1$ such that the leading coefficient $a_0$ is nonzero; $r_{an}$ is called the analytic rank of $E$ (see here for more details on all of the above objects).
-The first part of the BSD conjecture asserts that $r_{al}=r_{an}$; that is, the order of vanishing of the $L$-function about the central point is exactly equal to the number of free generators in the group of rational points on $E$.
+Let E be an elliptic curve defined over the rational numbers, e.g. a curve represented by the equation y2=x3+Ax+B for some integers A and B such that 4A3+27B20.
+Let E(Q) be the group of rational points on the elliptic curve, and let ral be the algebraic rank of E(Q).
+Let LE(s) be the L-function attached to E, and let LE(1+s)=sran[a0+a1s+] be the Taylor expansion of LE(s) about s=1 such that the leading coefficient a0 is nonzero; ran is called the analytic rank of E (see here for more details on all of the above objects).
+The first part of the BSD conjecture asserts that ral=ran; that is, the order of vanishing of the L-function about the central point is exactly equal to the number of free generators in the group of rational points on E.

-The second part of the conjecture asserts that we actually know the exact value of that leading coefficient $a_0$ in terms of other invariants of $E$.
-Specifically:
+The second part of the conjecture asserts that we actually know the exact value of that leading coefficient a0 in terms of other invariants of E. Specifically:

 Fear not if you have no idea what any of these quantities are.
 They are all things that we know how to compute - or at least estimate in size.
 I provide below brief descriptions of each of these quantities; however, feel free to skip this part.
-It suffices to know that we have a formula for computing the exact value of that leading coefficient $a_0$.
+It suffices to know that we have a formula for computing the exact value of that leading coefficient a0.

-1. $\#E_{\text{Tor}}(\mathbb{Q})$ is the number of rational torsion points on $E$.
-Remember that the solutions $(x,y)$ to the elliptic curve equation $y^2 = x^3 + Ax+B$, where $x$ and $y$ are both rational numbers, form a group.
-Recall also that that the group of rational points $E(\mathbb{Q})$ may be finite or infinite, depending on whether the group has algebraic rank zero, or greater than zero.
+1. #ETor(Q) is the number of rational torsion points on E. Remember that the solutions (x,y) to the elliptic curve equation y2=x3+Ax+B, where x and y are both rational numbers, form a group.
+Recall also that that the group of rational points E(Q) may be finite or infinite, depending on whether the group has algebraic rank zero, or greater than zero.
 However, it turns out that there are only ever finitely many torsion points - those which can be added to themselves some finite number of times to get the group identity element.
-These points of finite order form a subgroup, denoted $E_{\text{Tor}}(\mathbb{Q})$, and the quantity in question is just the size of this finite group (squared in the formula).
-In fact, it's been proven that the size of $E_{\text{Tor}}(\mathbb{Q})$ is at most 16.
+These points of finite order form a subgroup, denoted ETor(Q), and the quantity in question is just the size of this finite group (squared in the formula).
+In fact, it's been proven that the size of ETor(Q) is at most 16.

 The plots of the real solutions to four elliptic curves, and their associated real periods.

-There is a way to assign an intrinsic "size" to these graphs, which we denote the real period $\Omega_E$.
-The technical definition is that $\Omega_E$ is equal to the integral of the absolute value of the differential $\omega = \frac{dx}{2y}$ along the part of the real graph of $E$ that is connected to infinity (that or twice that depending on whether the cubic equation $x^3 + Ax + B$ has one or three real roots respectively).
+There is a way to assign an intrinsic "size" to these graphs, which we denote the real period ΩE.
+The technical definition is that ΩE is equal to the integral of the absolute value of the differential ω=dx2y along the part of the real graph of E that is connected to infinity (that or twice that depending on whether the cubic equation x3+Ax+B has one or three real roots respectively).

-3. $\text{Reg}_E$ is the regulator of $E$.
-This is a number that measures the "density" of rational points on $E$.
-Recall that $E(\mathbb{Q}) \approx T \times \mathbb{Z}^{r_{an}}$, i.e there free part of $E(\mathbb{Q})$ is isomorphic to $r_{an}$ copies of the integers.
-There is a canonical way to embed the free part of $E(\mathbb{Q})$ in $\mathbb{R}^{r_{an}}$ as a lattice; the regulator $\text{Reg}_E$ is the volume of the fundamental domain of this lattice.
+3. RegE is the regulator of E. This is a number that measures the "density" of rational points on E. Recall that E(Q)T×Zran, i.e there free part of E(Q) is isomorphic to ran copies of the integers.
+There is a canonical way to embed the free part of E(Q) in Rran as a lattice; the regulator RegE is the volume of the fundamental domain of this lattice.
 The thing to take away here is that elliptic curves with small regulators have lots of rational points whose coefficients have small numerators and denominators, while curves with large regulators have few such points.

-5. $\#\text{Ш}(E/\mathbb{Q})$ is the order of the Tate-Shafarevich group of $E$ over the rational numbers.
-The Tate-Shafarevich group of $E$ is probably the most mysterious part of the BSD formula; it is defined as the subgroup of the Weil–Châtelet group $H^1(G_{\mathbb{Q}},E)$ that becomes trivial when passing to any completion of $\mathbb{Q}$.
-If you're like me then this definition will be completely opaque; however, we can think of $\text{Ш}(E/\mathbb{Q})$ as measuring how much $E$ violates the local-global principle: that one should be able to find rational solutions to an algebraic equation by finding solutions modulo a prime number $p$ for each $p$, and then piecing this information together with the Chinese Remainder Theorem to get a rational solution.
-Curves with nontrivial $\text{Ш}$ have homogeneous spaces that have solutions modulo $p$ for all $p$, but no rational points.
-The main thing here is that $\text{Ш}$ is conjectured to be finite, in which case $\#\text{Ш}(E/\mathbb{Q})$ is just a positive integer (in fact, it can be shown for elliptic curves that if $\text{Ш}$ is indeed finite, then its size is a perfect square).
+5. #Ш(E/Q) is the order of the Tate-Shafarevich group of E over the rational numbers.
+The Tate-Shafarevich group of E is probably the most mysterious part of the BSD formula; it is defined as the subgroup of the Weil–Châtelet group H1(GQ,E) that becomes trivial when passing to any completion of Q. If you're like me then this definition will be completely opaque; however, we can think of Ш(E/Q) as measuring how much E violates the local-global principle: that one should be able to find rational solutions to an algebraic equation by finding solutions modulo a prime number p for each p, and then piecing this information together with the Chinese Remainder Theorem to get a rational solution.
+Curves with nontrivial Ш have homogeneous spaces that have solutions modulo p for all p, but no rational points.
+The main thing here is that Ш is conjectured to be finite, in which case #Ш(E/Q) is just a positive integer (in fact, it can be shown for elliptic curves that if Ш is indeed finite, then its size is a perfect square).

 Why is the BSD Conjecture relevant to rank estimation?
-Because it helps us overcome the crucial obstacle to computing analytic rank exactly: without extra knowledge, it's impossible to decide using numerical techniques whether the $n$th derivative of the $L$-function at the central point is exactly zero, or just so small that it looks like it is zero to the precision that we're using.
-If we can use the BSD formula to show a priori that $a_0$ must be at least $M_E$ in magnitude, where $M_E$ is some number that depends only on some easily computable data attached to the elliptic curve $E$, then all we need to do is evaluate successive derivatives of $L_E$ at the central point to enough precision to decide if that derivative is less than $M_E$ or not; this is readily doable on a finite precision machine.
-Keep going until we hit a derivative which is then definitely greater than $M_E$ in magnitude, at which we can halt and declare that the analytic rank is precisely the order of that derivative.
+Because it helps us overcome the crucial obstacle to computing analytic rank exactly: without extra knowledge, it's impossible to decide using numerical techniques whether the nth derivative of the L-function at the central point is exactly zero, or just so small that it looks like it is zero to the precision that we're using.
+If we can use the BSD formula to show a priori that a0 must be at least ME in magnitude, where ME is some number that depends only on some easily computable data attached to the elliptic curve E, then all we need to do is evaluate successive derivatives of LE at the central point to enough precision to decide if that derivative is less than ME or not; this is readily doable on a finite precision machine.
+Keep going until we hit a derivative which is then definitely greater than ME in magnitude, at which we can halt and declare that the analytic rank is precisely the order of that derivative.

 In the context of the explicit formula-based zero sum rank estimation method implemented in our GSoC project, the size of the leading coefficient also controls how far close the lowest noncentral zero can be from the central point.
-Specifically, we have the folling result: Let $\gamma_0$ be the lowest-lying noncentral zero for $L_E$ (i.e. the zero closest to the central point that is not actually at the central point); let $\Lambda_E(s) = N^{s/2}(2\pi)^s\Gamma(s)L_E(s)$ is the completed $L$-function for $E$, and let $\Lambda_E(1+s) = s^{r_{an}}\left[b_0 + b_1 s + b_2 s^2 \ldots\right]$ be the Taylor expansion of $\Lambda_E$ about the central point.
+Specifically, we have the folling result: Let γ0 be the lowest-lying noncentral zero for LE (i.e. the zero closest to the central point that is not actually at the central point); let ΛE(s)=Ns/2(2π)sΓ(s)LE(s) is the completed L-function for E, and let ΛE(1+s)=sran[b0+b1s+b2s2] be the Taylor expansion of ΛE about the central point.
 Then:

 If this perhaps sounds a bit handwavy at this point it's because this is all still a work in progress, to be published as part of my dissertation.
-Nevertheless, the bottom line is that bounding the leading $L$-series coefficient from below gives us a way to directly analyze the computational complexity of analytic rank methods.
+Nevertheless, the bottom line is that bounding the leading L-series coefficient from below gives us a way to directly analyze the computational complexity of analytic rank methods.

-I hope to go into more detail in a future post about what we can do to bound from below the leading coefficient of $L_E$ at the central point, and why this is a far from straightforward endeavour.
+I hope to go into more detail in a future post about what we can do to bound from below the leading coefficient of LE at the central point, and why this is a far from straightforward endeavour.

 3 comments: